Markdown Bullet Lists or UL Lists

 You certainly can, the following will render the same list nested bullet list as above:

-You can do numbered lists by prefixing each line with incrementing numbers followed by a period.
+You can create numbered lists in markdown by prefixing each line with incrementing numbers followed by a period.
 For example:

 1. One 2.
 Two